Security-Onion-Solutions/securityonion-docs/grid.rst

 Capture Loss
 ~~~~~~~~~~~~

 The ``Capture Loss`` field shows the percentage of packet capture loss reported by :ref:`zeek`.
 Higher values indicate a reduced visibility into packets traversing the network.
-If :ref:`zeek` is reporting capture loss but no packet loss, this usually means that the capture loss is happening upstream in the tap or span port itself.
+If :ref:`zeek` is reporting capture loss but no packet loss, this usually means that the capture loss is happening upstream in the TAP or SPAN port itself.

 Zeek Loss
 ~~~~~~~~~